ds12a/Competitive-Programming-Solutions/README.md

-# CompetitiveProgSols
+# Competitive Programming Solutions

-These are the USACO Training solutions I have written up to this point.
+These are some of the solutions I have written up to this point.